sarbal/BINF_tut/lessons/lesson1.md

 author: "Sara"
 ```
 ###
-To check your working directory:
+In the console window below the source window, check your working directory by typing in:
 ```
 getwd()
 ```